-Overall the Majority Cottenham is a decent radio if you get a good model, but is a bit of a risk as several buyers have received faulty radios.
+Overall the Majority Cottenham II is a decent radio.
 It has a nice design, a good range of features including Bluetooth and a dual alarm clock and a low price tag.
 However, it’s probably worth looking for a more reliable radio.

 There is a number of other budget Bluetooth DAB radios on the market.
 One interesting radio to consider is the AZATOM Woodlands, which is more expensive than the Cottenham II but offers more features including a USB port for playing MP3s and a remote control.
 Another good budget option from Majority is the Little Shelford, which has a nice retro design and is very light and portable.